billba/topical/README.md

 Midway through booking a flight, as illustrated above, a user might want to look into hotels. *Travel* could recognize that question and spin up a *Hotel* topic.
 It could end the *Flight* topic, or keep them both active.
 How does *Travel* know where to send subsequent messages?
 That is the hard part. *Topical* provides the structure, you provide the logic.

-## Helpers

-In addition to helping your application implement the *Topics* abstraction, *Topical* has a few helpers which make life easier for you bot builders:

-* `consoleOnturn` wraps `ConsoleAdapter`'s `listen` method, injecting in a `conversationUpdate` activity at the start of the conversation.
-This helps you share the same bot logic between Console bots and Bot Framework bots.

-In every topic:
-* `this.text` is a shorthand for `this.context.activity.text.trim()` -- it is `undefined` if the activity type is not `message`
-* `this.send` is a shorthand for `this.context.sendActivity`

-Topic shouldn't reimplement every part of `this.context` -- but let's all look for places where it can make life easier.

-These helpers are used throughout the [samples](#samples).

 ## Can I publish my own Topics?

 Please do!
 [SimpleForm](/src/SimpleForm.ts) is a (simple) example of a "form fill" `Topic` that could be of general use (as in the alarm bot sample).
 It also demonstrates how to express a dependency on another `Topic` (`TextPrompt`).